luckasRanarison/tailwind-tools.nvim/README.md

   server = {
     override = true, -- setup the server from the plugin if true settings = {}, -- shortcut for `settings.tailwindCSS`
-    on_attach = function(client, bufnr) end, -- callback triggered when the server attaches to a buffer },
+  },
   document_color = {
     enabled = true, -- can be toggled by commands